dmbarbour/glas/docs/GlasCLI.md

 The `--run`, `--cmd`, and `--script` operations each compile an application module then run that application with provided command line arguments.
 The main difference for these three is how the module is introduced:

 * `--run ConfiguredApp Args` - look up `module.ConfiguredApp` in the configuration.
 This should evaluate to an application namespace.
-* `--cmd(.FileExt)+ ScriptText Args` - module is provided as script text, and we compile it as if it were a file with the given file extension in context of `module.*`.
+* `--cmd.FileExt ScriptText Args` - module is provided as script text.
+We'll compile it using the default `module.*` compilation context, then run.
-* `--script(.FileExt)* ScriptFile Args` - module is provided as a file outside the module system, interpreted based on given file extension, or actual file extension none is given.
+* `--script(.FileExt)?
+ScriptFile Args` - module is a script file outside the module system.
+If this file starts with a shebang line, it's logically removed before processing.
+If a file extension is given, the actual file extension is ignored.

 Regardless of how the module is introduced, it should compile into a recognized program value.
 This usually represents a [transaction loop application](GlasApps.md), but the configuration can look at `settings.*` and decide it's a *Staged Application* or something else.

 Many computations may be cached such that running the same application a second time is a lot more efficient.

 ### Arguments Processing

 Command line arguments are conventionally provided to an application as a list of strings.
-However, I find this awkward, hindering compositionality of applications.
-In many cases, it would be more convenient to separate arguments processing from the application logic.
-We can support this in the configuration, e.g. an application-specific 'compiler' for Args.
-If approached carefully, it is feasible to integrate with tab completion.
+We could easily do the same here, but I've always found this awkward, especially when we begin to compose applications.
+I think it would be better if arguments were parsed before the application sees them.
+Even better if this parsing supports tab completions, help documentation, and so on such before the application is run.

+A viable solution is to extend the configuration with an application specific argument parser.

 ### Staged Applications